Vurhd0/Image-Extraction-and-Captioning/README.md

 These steps are all automated by the `run.sh` script, which runs the necessary scripts in sequence.

+## Files description

+1.**requirements.text**
+  It contains name of all the required libraries required for system

+2. **snap.py**
+   This python script generates snapshots of each page of pdf as image and store them in snapshots folder

+3 **ext.py**
+   This script uses opencv to extract images out of the snapshots and store them in Extracted images folder

+4 **adding_tag.py**
+   This script add tags to the images using the google gemini api and stores them in csv file gemini_cations.csv

+5 **adding_tag_transformer.py**
+   This code is an alternative code for the gemini api key tag generation as it fails on some images due to free tier not being available .
+Here we use the microsoft git image captioning model to caption the images
+6 **run.sh**
+   This is the shell script to run the whole system . you just need to place the files in same folder with pdf and can run all scripts using the run.sh (explained below)

 ## Workflow Overview

 The process follows this order: